uxlfoundation/oneTBB/doc/index.rst

 Updating a permit request
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Updating of a permit request is done using the :code:`zermRequestPermit` API.
+Updating of a permit request is done using the :code:`tcmRequestPermit` API.

 To indicate that it is an update of the existing permit request rather
 than a request for a new one, client passes a :code:`permit_handle` value that
-was returned by a previous call to :code:`zermRequestPermit`.
+was returned by a previous call to :code:`tcmRequestPermit`.

 The parameters of a permit request that can be changed are:

--  Callback argument (:code:`callback_arg` parameter of the :code:`zermRequestPermit`)
+-  Callback argument (:code:`callback_arg` parameter of the :code:`tcmRequestPermit`)

 -  Request priority (see `Priorities of Permit
    Requests <#priorities-of-permit-requests>`__)